10 January 2022

 This collection is inspired by Einaudi’s walks through the Italian mountains near his home.
 Each day gives a different account of the same walk.
 Einaudi’s music has always been accessible to the amateur pianist given its minimalism.
 So, if you are looking for beautiful music that isn’t too difficult to play, try this.

 London-based musician and teacher John Geraghty has created this self-teaching guide to playing the piano from scratch up to Grade 5 standard.
 We’ve taken a look inside, and the material is impressively detailed in its coverage of theory and technique.
 Is it worth the £297 asking price?
 If you think about it, that’s the equivalent of about 15 piano lessons – which these days is enough to barely get you through 1 grade let alone 5.

 With Book 1 pitched at around Grades 3-4, and book 2 pitched at around Grades 5-6, this is perfect for the intermediate pianist.
 These Nocturnes are also pleasantly undemanding, giving you the opportunity to play like Chopin at a level you are comfortable with.

-ABRSM is the UK’s largest music education body and arguably the most respected provider of music exams in the world.
+ABRSM is the UK’s largest music education body.
 Their latest syllabus has retained all the requirements of all the previous supporting tests (sight-reading, aural tests, scales/arpeggios); only the repertoire has changed.
 Each book can be purchased with or without accompanying CDs.

 Combining 30s swing with contemporary grooves of funk and jazz fusion, the Big Phat Band has won several Grammy Awards since their pianists – and the author of this book – founded it in the late 90s.
 He has adapted 10 pieces for piano solo that have been arranged to suit Grade 4 to 6 standard.
 Have some fun with it!